-Compared with single-aspect visual concept generation, multi-aspect visual concept generation incorporates additional conditions as guidance to flexibly generate the desired concepts in the reference images.
-Some inference-tuning works \cite{avrahami2023break, zhang2024attention, jin2024an} using additional spatial control (mask, layout, \textit{etc.}) or multiple reference images, binding the desired concept to a language mnemonic to achieve concept disentanglement.
-However, these methods are time-consuming for learning each sample and require complex control conditions, which limits their practical application.
-Xu~\textit{et al.}~\cite{xu2024cusconcept} and Yael~\textit{et al.}~\cite{vinker2023concept} bind the concepts and attributes of an image to a set of tokens, but the similarity of the generated concepts was limited.
-Other works use a multimodal encoder to extract concept representations based on text.
-Blip-Diffusion~\cite{li2024blip} employs Q-Former \cite{li2023blip} to jointly learn image features and text features of subject name.
+Other works use a multimodal encoder to extract concept representations.
+Blip-Diffusion~\cite{li2024blip} employs Q-Former~\cite{li2023blip} to jointly learn image features and text features of subject name.
 However, they only use this multi-modal interaction to enhance visual representations and cannot disentangle visual concepts described by text.
 DEADiff~\cite{qi2024deadiff} uses ``content'' and ``style'' as guidance to extract representations and inject them into certain U-Net layers to disentangle style concepts.
 However, they cannot disentangle concepts except style since their limited language domain.
-SSR-Encoder \cite{zhang2024ssr} aligns image representations with language guidance in the CLIP \cite{radford2021learning} representations space and generate corresponding concept as language guidance.
-But they suffer from the trade-off of concept fidelity and concept independence, since the CLIP space lacks the property of concept disentanglement.
-Different from these works, our approach disentangles different concept representations by contrastive orthogonal disentangled learning, thereby generating desired concepts without confusion and achieving disentangled multi-aspect visual concept generation.
+SSR-Encoder~\cite{zhang2024ssr} aligns image representations with language guidance in the CLIP~\cite{radford2021learning} representations space and generate corresponding concept as language guidance.
+MS-Diffusion~\cite{wang2025msdiffusion} introduces grounding resampler and multi-subject attention to enable multiple subjects combination in an image.
+OmniGen~\cite{xiao2024omnigen} designs a multimodal Diffusion Transformer (DiT) architecture~\cite{peebles2023scalable} to achieve unified concept generation.
+But they all suffer from the trade-off of concept fidelity and concept independence, since their language space lacks the property of concept disentanglement.
+Different from these works, our approach disentangles different concept representations by contrastive orthogonal disentangled learning, thereby generating desired concepts without concept leakage and achieving disentangled multi-dimension visual concept generation.